Philliec459/Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer/README.md

     Applying the equation to the Landsat 8 NDVIgreen values yielded a generally narrower range of canopy chlorophyll values for Charlotte Harbor compared to the Yucatan.
 Because the equation could not be applied to earlier Landsat missions and more work needed to be done to confirm the relationships between Charlotte Harbor mangrove canopy chlorophyll and NDVIgreen, the Principal Investigator settled on simply using NDVIgreen the indicator of mangrove condition.

     The B7-NIR band for Landsat 8 is between 0.85 and 0.88 micrometers wavelength, compared to 0.76 and 0.9 for Landsat 4 and 5.
 The Landsat 4 and 5 missions together provide a period of record from July 16, 1982 through June 5, 2012.
 Between the differences in wavelength and data formats, direct comparisons are difficult.
 The next section describes the method used to compare NDVIgreen between Landsat missions in order to detect change in mangrove condition from before the Landsat 8 launch in 2013.
-The image below is from this report showing the mangrove conditions assessed from the NDVIgreen calculations.
+The image below is from this report showing the mangrove conditions assessed from the NDVIgreen calculations."

 >![image](Mangrove_conditions.png)